 Paragon Autism Services provides direct one-on-one ABA therapy to individuals diagnosed on the autism spectrum ranging in ages from 2-21.
 Services are provided in the home and community settings.
-In addition, families are provided with bi-weekly training sessions, monthly collaboration with other service providers to include school personnel and educational advocacy as needed.
-Each client will work intensely, for 10-25 hours per week, with a Behavior Specialist who will utilize principals of ABA and plans designed by a Clinical Supervisor whom is a BCBA or BCaBA.
+In addition, families are provided with ongoing training, collaboration with other service providers to include school personnel and educational advocacy as needed.
+Each client will work intensely, for 10-25 hours per week, with a Behavior Specialist who will utilize principals of ABA and plans designed by the client’s Director of Intensive ABA Services and Clinical Supervisor.

 Individual ABA Sessions

 Our clients meet with a Behavior Specialist 2–5 times per week in the home and community settings.

 During ABA sessions, the Behavior Specialist will teach specific skills to include communication, self-help and socialization skills as well as use behavior strategies to decrease inappropriate behaviors.